-Top Honors & Awards: The attorneys at Weinberger Divorce & Family Law Group consistently and regularly are noted with top honors, awards and mentions in a variety of nationally recognized groups and organizations throughout the year.
+Top Honors & Awards: The attorneys at Weinberger Divorce & Family Law Group, LLC consistently and regularly are noted with top honors, awards and mentions in a variety of nationally recognized groups and organizations throughout the year.
 Some, during this month, included attorneys named in Top 10 Family Law Attorneys Under 40, as well as an attorney’s recognition in the Latino American Who’s Who and more.

 Bergen County Suspends Lengthy Divorce and Family Law Trials: Frustrating news for those in Bergen County.
 In August, Bergen County announced a halt to lengthy trials in civil and family cases.
 As of September 15, no Civil or Criminal Division trials will be conducted if they are expected to last longer than two weeks, subject to the discretion of the presiding judge.
 The reason for this dramatic move: judge shortages and an ever-growing case back log.